 Short bio: Daniel Boyd is an acclaimed filmmaker (Chillers, Strangest Dreams, Paradise Park), a two-time television regional Emmy nominee, and is a multi-nominated graphic novelist (Chillers I & II, CARBON, SALT).
-CARBON and SALT are currently being developed for film and TV by Emmy-nominated producer Darrell Fetty.

 A retired media studies professor at West Virginia State University, Boyd also taught around the world including in Tanzania as a three-time Fulbright scholar.
 He continues to serve as Artist in Residence at WV State University’s Economic Development Center.

 Long Bio: Daniel Boyd, a West Virginian, has degrees in Communications (West Virginia University) and Filmmaking (University of Arkansas).
 Beginning his filmmaking career making documentaries, Boyd’s early projects took him from the hobo “jungles” of the U.S. (HOMELESS BROTHER) to the war-torn mountains of Guatemala (MARCOS DE SAN MARCOS).
 Several of Boyd’s short narrative films were featured on regional and national television in the early and mid-eighties.